How Long Is the IVF Process From Start to Finish?

 For patients on the antagonist protocol, often the trigger shot might be a single AGONIST injection, which generates a surge of LH in the woman’s body.

 Do not be late for your egg collection!
 If collection happens closer to 40 hours after the trigger shot, the eggs may all have been released from the ovary and the treatment cycle will have to be abandoned.
 Egg retrieval is usually carried out using a transvaginal approach under ultrasound guidance.
-The procedure is carried out under sedation and lasts approximately 30 minutes.
+The procedure is carried out under sedation and lasts approximately 15-20 minutes.
+The collection is usually carried out with the aid of sedation to ensure any discomfort is eliminated

 Start your journey with Impryl today